 Allergies to grasses, weeds and pollens

-These allergies tend to be worse in the spring and summer months, when grasses and other plants are actively growing.
+These allergies tend to be worse in the spring and summer months, when grasses and other plants are flowering.

-The best way to treat your child’s symptoms is to reduce her exposure to grasses, weeds and pollens by:
+It’s best to reduce your child’s exposure to grasses, weeds and pollens by:

-- having a bath or shower after playing outside, especially if she feels itchy
+- getting your child to have a bath or shower after playing outside, especially if your child feels itchy.

 A latex allergy could be the problem if your child develops redness, a rash or swelling after contact with a product that contains latex.
 This could be balloons, rubber gloves, baby bottle teats or dummies.

 If your child has a latex allergy, you’ll need to tell all medical, dental and other health care professionals who see your child.
-They must avoid using latex products around him.
+They must avoid using latex products around her.

 Some people have an anaphylactic reaction to latex.
-If your child experiences any of the signs and symptoms of anaphylaxis, lay her flat, give her an adrenaline auto-injector (if available) and call an ambulance – phone 000.
+If your child experiences any of the signs and symptoms of anaphylaxis, lay him flat, give him an adrenaline auto-injector (if available) and call an ambulance – phone 000.